davidcarslaw/davidcarslaw.github.io/content/project/vehicle-emissions/index.md

 - The University of Denver --- where the vehicle emission remote sensing was developed by the late Professor Donald Stedman, and Dr Gary Bishop.

-- Ricardo who make extensive measurements using the Opus RSD5000 instrument.
+- Ricardo, who make extensive measurements using the Opus RSD5000 instrument.
 We work closely with Ricardo --- David Carslaw has a joint position,  Ricardo supports two CASE studentships and we collaborate extensively.

 - OPUS RSE based in Madrid who develop the RSD5000 instrument.
 The University of York owns a RSD5000 instrument.